Compare Travel Insurance

 It might be tempting not to tell your insurer about a condition you have, but not disclosing information can void your policy.
 This means if you make a claim and the insurer finds out you didn’t tell them about something they can refuse to pay out.

 What other features should I look for?

 You’ll usually be able to add extra features to your policy to give you even more protection, for instance:

 - Cruise Insurance – covers you for risks that might be specific to a cruise holiday, such as cabin confinement, missed port departures or changes to the cruise itinerary.

 - Winter sports cover – standard holiday policies don’t typically cover you for winter sports like skiing or snowboarding.
 If you are heading to the mountains this can cover you for things like damaged skis and boards.

-- Extreme sports/adventure sports cover – covers you for anything considered risky such as bungee jumping, zip-lining or even pony trekking.
+- Adventure holiday insurance – covers you for anything considered risky such as bungee jumping, zip-lining or even pony trekking.

 Do I need travel insurance?